 - retrieve events by name in the block height range

 - submit a script and parse the response

 - create a script that returns complex structure and parse the response

 - retrieve an account by address

 - deploy a new contract to the account

 - update an existing contract on the account

 - retrieve a transaction by ID

-- sign a transaction (single payer, proposer, authorizer or combination of multiple)
+- sign a transaction with same payer, proposer and authorizer

 - submit a signed transaction